 Workflow for refining your fit, comparing multiple fits, and using statistics to determine the best fit.

-In Curve Fitting app, display fit, residual, surface, or contour plots; display prediction bounds and multiple plots, use zoom, pan, data cursor, and outliers modes; change axes limits and print plots.
+In the Curve Fitter app, display fit, residual, surface, or contour plots; display prediction bounds and multiple plots, use zoom, pan, data cursor, and outliers modes; change axes limits and print plots.

-Remove points or exclude by rule in Curve Fitting
+Remove points interactively or exclude them by rule in the Curve Fitter app.
+Alternatively, exclude outliers by using the

-outliers by distance from the model, using standard deviations.
+fitfunction.
+You can exclude data based on their distance from the model, in standard deviations.

-Compare your fit with validation data or test set in Curve Fitting app.
+Compare your fit with validation data or test set in the Curve Fitter app.

-Generate MATLAB code from an interactive session in the Curve Fitting app, recreate fits and plots, and analyze fits in the workspace.
+Generate MATLAB code from an interactive session in the Curve Fitter app, recreate fits and plots, and analyze fits in the workspace.

 This example shows how to work with a curve fit.